Someone winds up telling Barbara about her dad's late-night radio broadcasts. She's really upset.

 Barbara and her husband drive down to New York to pick up Billy and take him home.

-He tells her that everything he's said about Tralfamadore is true: he was taken the night of his daughter's wedding and no one missed him because they used a time warp, so he could be away for years on Tralfamadore while only seconds have passed on Earth.
+He tells her that everything he's said about Tralfamadore is true: he was taken the night of his daughter's wedding and no one missed him because they used a time warp so he could be away for years on Tralfamadore while only seconds passed on Earth.

 A month after this radio incident, Billy writes a letter to the Ilium newspaper describing what the Tralfamadorians look like.
-They look like toilet plungers with their suction cups on the ground, pointing up at the sky.
+They look like toilet plungers, with their suction cups on the ground and shafts pointing up at the sky.
 At the top of each Tralfamadorian shaft is a little hand with a green eye in its palm.

 The Tralfamadorians can see in four dimensions and feel bad that earthlings can only see in three.